-Netherlands vs Japan Prediction – World Cup 2026 Group F
+Netherlands vs Japan Prediction – Who Will Win Today Match?

 Netherlands vs Japan prediction starts Group F on June 14 at Dallas Stadium.
 We predict a 1-1 draw.
 Netherlands have the ranking edge, but Japan’s form and defensive record make this opener tighter than the ranking gap suggests.